zi-hui/tp/docs/DeveloperGuide.md

 1. Load chore data into Kitchen Helper.
    1. Prerequisites: The chore list save file should not be empty.
-   1. Expected: Previously stored chore data can be seen using `listchore all` command.
+   1. Expected: Previously stored chore data can be seen using `listchore` command.

 1. Load expenditure data into Kitchen Helper.
    1. Prerequisites: The expenditure save file should not be empty.